TUW-GEO/esa_cci_sm/README.rst

 ==================

-At the moment this package supports ESA CCI soil moisture data version v02.x and v03.x and v04.x in netCDF format (reading and time series creation) with a spatial sampling of 0.25 degrees.
+At the moment this package supports ESA CCI soil moisture data version v02.x, v03.x, v04.x and v05.x in netCDF format (reading and time series creation) with a spatial sampling of 0.25 degrees.

 Contribute